Using high gluten flour with homemade malt, combined with long kneading, means you can proof these buns to ultimate fluffiness

 Now divide the dough into 12 equal parts and preshape into balls.
 Again leave to rest for 15 minutes.
 Gently press the balls with your hand until slightly flat and round again into smooth balls.
 You can lightly dust your work surface with flour but do not use too much or it will be very hard to shape them because the ball will slide around on the flour.

-Place the buns on a baking tray covered with a baking sheet and make sure to leave some space (3-5 cm / 1-2 inches) between them so they can expand freely.
+Place the buns on a baking tray lined with a baking mat or baking paper and make sure to leave some space (3-5 cm / 1-2 inches) between the buns so they can expand freely.
 It is no problem if they touch each other after proofing.

 Now the rolls are ready for their final proofing.
 Loosely cover them with floured clingfilm.
 You can also sprinkle some semolina or rice flour on on top to further avoid stickiness and give the crust a slightly different texture.